Entrepreneurship Education or enterprise education?

-Success has been measured on the basis of income, chances of survival, growth, and profit.
-Higher education entrepreneurs earn more, their businesses survive longer, they grow faster and have higher profits.
+Success has been measured based on income, chances of survival, growth, and profit.
+Higher education entrepreneurs earn more; their businesses survive longer, grow faster, and have higher profits.
 So, all the more reason to add entrepreneurship in the curricula.
 And it’s best to start young.

-These two concepts seem to be about the same thing, but there is a clear difference between the two.
-There is a clear distinction between entrepreneurship education and enterprise education.
-The former emphasises setting up, starting, and running a business, while the latter deals with developing the attitudes, competencies, and behaviours for functioning entrepreneurially within business and non-business contexts (Henry, 2013; Jones and Iredale, 2010).
+These two concepts, enterprise and entrepreneurship education, seem to be about the same thing, but there is a clear difference between the two.
+There is a clear distinction between these two types of education.
+Entrepreneurship education emphasizes setting up, starting, and running a business, while the other deals with developing the attitudes, competencies, and behaviors for functioning entrepreneurially within the business and non-business contexts (Henry, 2013; Jones and Iredale, 2010).

 So, the definition of entrepreneurship involves three key concepts: seeing opportunities, seizing opportunities, and creating value.
-However, it takes an enterprising person to combine these 3 aspects.
+In that sense, it can entail innovation.
+However, it takes entrepreneurial skills to combine these 3 aspects.

-We have developed E-Scans for stimulating an entrepreneurial mindset for the entire learning path from primary to university education.
+We have developed E-Scans, an entrepreneurial mindset tool, for stimulating an entrepreneurial mindset for the entire learning path from primary to university education.
 Not only to teach entrepreneurship to the entrepreneurs of tomorrow but also to prepare employees for the enterprising job market.

-Do you want to assess the entrepreneurial mindset of students?
+Do you want to assess the entrepreneurial spirit of students?
 Take a free test drive.

 Seeing and exploiting opportunities is what makes someone enterprising.
 That attitude can be widely applied.